mlfoundations/dclm/README.md

 ```

 ## (4) Model Training
-To train a model using the tokenized dataset:
+To train a model using the tokenized dataset and one of our fixed training recipes:

 1. **Run the training script**:
     ```bash